 I had my first daughter, Nell, in 1989.
 Then, in the early 1990s I had a stroke of luck.
 I received a hefty grant from the Independent Television Service (ITVS).
 It was their first year of funding and in addition to documentaries, they funded four animators.
 The grant allowed me to use my free time or what little of it I had, to work on a new film.
 I had worked like crazy in a design studio when I was pregnant so I also had some money saved that tied me through.
 Go to Hell took a few years to make.
 I finished it in 1993, hugely pregnant, and just in the nick of time before Eve was born.

-In April 1989 I had gone to Washington, pregnant with Nell, for the March for Women’s Equality.
+In April 1989, pregnant with Nell, I went to Washington for the March for Women’s Equality.
 The Supreme Court was considering a case that could threaten Roe v.
 Wade.
 This march to support abortion rights was one of the biggest Washington had seen.
 It instigated the idea for Go to Hell.
 The film examines how our society imposes control over women’s autonomy and personal choice potentially making us feel powerless, but we don’t need to succumb to these societal pressures.
 The central character was a pregnant woman who was unsure if she wanted to have the baby.
 She felt overwhelmed by everyone around her who was trying to make her decision for her: her boyfriend, the Supreme Court, the Right to Lifers.
 She finally stands up to all of them.
 The film is dreamlike but hopefully the theme is apparent.

 The ITVS grant was not only to make the film.
 It was to produce a 4-part series for PBS, Animated Women; each episode was devoted to one of the grant recipients.
 So in addition to making Go to Hell, Sybil DelGaudio and Patty Wineapple’s production company made a half hour episode about me and my work that was broadcast nationally.
 My segment had interviews and showed three of my films.
 My films often have hand drawn non-sexual female nudity (no penises) but shockingly a number of PBS stations balked at my episode.
 A few refused to air it, some aired it in the early hours of the morning, and some digitized the cartoon breasts.
 I guess they didn’t see the irony in censoring my films, which are largely about society’s attempts to subjugate women.